When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • hemophilia

-• reduction of blood coagulation factors by hemogram
+• decrease in blood coagulation factors according to hemogram

 • varicose veins of the esophagus